gugaburigo29/gugaburigo29/README.md

 My name is Luís Gustavo Búrigo from Brazil (🇧🇷).
 I work with front-end since 2018, however, study on development since 2013 in a programming course and currently I'm Full-Stack at [Auditus](https://auditustec.com.br) and [Justus](https://www.sistemajustus.com.br).

-In my free time I like to play games 🎮, to watch series,  to listen and producer eletronic music's, and study new technologies to aaply personal projects.
+In my free time I like to play games 🎮, to watch series,  to listen and producer eletronic music's, and study new technologies to aply personal projects.

 <img alt="stats-vinicius" src="https://github-readme-stats.vercel.app/api?username=gugaburigo29&show_icons=true" />